-What's an Estimator?

-In our case:

-The random phenomenon is the process of taking samples Strictly speaking, equidistant sampling is not random.
-Therefore, the rectangle rule estimator is not a stochastic variable.

-The rectangle rule estimator is actually a mean
+What's an Estimat or?
+In our case: nomenon is the process of taking sam ant sampling is not random.
+Therefore, the rectangle rule e The rectangle rul e estimator is actually a mean

-Adam Celarek 31
+Adam Celarek 31 .

 In our case, we will make the sampling positions random.